 - Website of the organization: www.karkulla.fi/enheter/vastra-nyland

 - Deadline for applying: As soon as possible!
 The position will be filled as soon as a suitable candidate is found.

 How to apply?
 Three simple steps:

-After selecting the project, download and fill in Maailmanvaihto’s application form: application form (docx) or application form (pdf).
+- After selecting the project, download and fill in Maailmanvaihto’s application form: application form (pdf) or application form (docx).
 If you wish to apply to more than one project, please fill in a separate form for each project.
 Write your answers on the green blank fields.
 There is no length limit for your answers.

 Please note these things: